Skip to main content

 3. Use a mouthguard: If you grind your teeth at night, your dentist may recommend wearing a mouthguard to protect your bridge.

-4. Visit your dentist regularly: Regular dental checkups and cleanings are important to maintain the health of your bridge and detect any issues early on.
+4. Visit our dentist regularly: Regular dental checkups and cleanings are important to maintain the health of your bridge and detect any issues early on.

 5. Consider a water flosser: A water flosser can help to clean hard-to-reach areas around the bridge.